JuliaDynamics/ConcurrentSim.jl/docs/src/index.md

 SimJulia is a combined continuous time / discrete event process oriented simulation framework written in [Julia](http://julialang.org/) inspired by the Simula library [DISCO](http://www.akira.ruc.dk/~keld/research/DISCO/) and the Python library [SimPy](https://simpy.readthedocs.io/).

 Its event dispatcher is based on a **Task**.
-This is a control flow feature in Julia that allows computations to be suspended and resumed in a flexible manner. **Processes** in SimJulia are defined by functions yielding **Events**.
+This is a control flow feature in Julia that allows comPutations to be suspended and resumed in a flexible manner. **Processes** in SimJulia are defined by functions yielding **Events**.
 SimJulia also provides three types of shared resources to model limited capacity congestion points: **Resources**, **Containers** and **Stores**.
 The API is modeled after the SimPy API but using some specific Julia semantics.

 A short example simulating two clocks ticking in different time intervals looks like this:
 ```@example